pzaino/microETL/docs/jobs_configuration_via_YAML.md

 MicroETL jobs (or pipeline steps) can be defined using YAML files.
 A YAML file is a file that contains a sequence of steps that are executed in a specific order.
 Each step is defined by a set of parameters that are used to configure the step.
 The parameters are defined using a YAML syntax.

+Each YAML job configuration file presents 3 distinct sections:

+1) Fetch
+2) Transform
+3) Push

+The Fetch step is used to fetch data from a data source.
+The Transform step is used to transform the data.
+The Push step is used to push the data to a data destination.

+The "fetch" step is represented by the key "source" in the YAML file.
+The "transform" step is represented by the key "transform" in the YAML file.
+The "push" step is represented by the key "destination" in the YAML file.

+While the "Transform" section is optional, the "Fetch" and "Push" steps are required.
+The "Transform" section can be divided in many steps, each one of them is a single transformation action.

+Source and Destination also have the extra configuration of datasources, which are the data sources and destinations that will be used by the steps.

+A simple pipeline is represented by a single YAML job file, while, a more complex pipeline is represented by a sequence of YAML files.
+Each YAML file represents a step in the pipeline.

+In most cases a simple pipeline will suffice, but in some cases you may need to create a more complex pipeline.
+For example, you may need to create a pipeline that fetches data from multiple data sources, transforms the data, and then pushes the data to multiple data destinations.

+## YAML Job Configuration

 MicroETL yaml jobs support the concept of templating via JINJA, which means you can create YAML templates that can be used to transform data.
 This is a very powerful feature, as it allows you to use YAML to transform data in a variety of ways.

 Here is an example: